 For many people facing financial hardship, creditors can become more than just a nuisance.
-At Rusk, Wadlin, Heppner & Martuscello, LLP, we help clients take a stand against unfair debt collection practices and creditor harassment, including verbal abuse and intimidation, incessant phone calls, and false statements about the debt situation.
+At Rusk, Wadlin, Heppner & Martuscello, LLP, our debt collection lawyer help clients take a stand against unfair debt collection practices and creditor harassment, including verbal abuse and intimidation, incessant phone calls, and false statements about the debt situation.
 Read on for more information about debt collection and creditor harassment.

 Unfair Debt Collection Practices

 If you are behind on paying your bills, a debt collector may contact you to obtain payment.
 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you.
 The Act also prohibits debt collectors from contacting you at inconvenient times or places, such as before 8:00 AM or after 9:00 PM, unless you agree to it.
 Debt collectors may not contact your at work if they are told (orally or in writing) that you’re not allowed to receive calls there.

 Types of Creditor Harassment